 Justins Park, Burleigh Heads

 Stop off on your family cycle, scooter ride or walk along the Esplanade for a play at Justins Park; known to many as the playground with one of the best views!
 Located beside one of the finest beaches on the Gold Coast Justins Park is a popular family-friendly area.
 Despite its size, the location is its major drawcard for this playground.
 Children can be playing on the swings, slide, and monkey bars while you enjoy the picturesque views.

 Justins Park is one of the areas where you can easily stay for the day, with many surrounding cafes in walking distance to dine-in or grab a takeaway and roll out your picnic rug on the lawns.

 Palm Beach Parklands

-Ahoy There Matey!
-All your young pirates will love this Gold Coast playground with the centerpiece being a large adventure wonderland shaped like a pirate ship.
 The large pirate ship has hit a sand bunker and is a place to be active and have fun through imaginative play.
-Children can embrace their roles as pirates as they ‘walk the plank,’ escape down the slides, scuttle across the rope bridges, climb the fort or hideaway in the nearby cave.
+Children can embrace their roles as pirates as they ‘walk the plank,’ escape down the slides, scuttle across the rope bridges, and climb the fort or hideaway in the nearby cave.

-You will find this shipwreck just off the Gold Coast Highway set on large open grassy parklands overlooking Palm Beach, a popular swimming area as the shallow, calm waters and sandy beach are perfect for young children.
+This playground is located just off the Gold Coast Highway on large open, grassy parklands overlooking Palm Beach.
+The popular swimming area is shallow and calm, and the sandy beach is perfect for young children.

 Hinze Dam, Advancetown

-As you can see, there is no shortage of great playgrounds on the Gold Coast, and we have been to many in our short time as parents.
-We all know that kids love playgrounds and they are a great form of screen-free amusement so the next time you are wondering what to do or how to kill a few hours, maybe venture out to one of the above.
+There is no shortage of great playgrounds on the Gold Coast.
+As parents, we know that kids love playgrounds and they are a great form of screen-free amusement, so the next time you’re lookign for something to do, head to one of the Gold Coast’s best playgrounds.